Lesbian Health

 - Many of the increased health risks in lesbians can be attributed to behaviors that are the result of dealing with the stress and stigma of homophobia and discrimination.

-- The above factors can increase risks for cardiovascular disease (CVD), type 2 diabetes, hepatic disease, cancers.
+- The above factors can increase risks for cardiovascular disease (CVD), type 2 diabetes, hepatic disease, and cancers.

 Commonly Associated Conditions